 2 Choose „Display Color“ and press „Arrow Key Right“.
 Press again „Arrow Key Right“ and choose „Preset 1“.
 Press once again „Arrow Key Right“.

-3 Mix your color with the three values „R“ (red), „G“ (green) and „B“ (blue) and set transparence with α.
+3 Mix your color with the three values „R“ (red), „G“ (green), and „B“ (blue) and set transparency with α.
 Press „OK“ to confirm settings.
 Press „MENU“ to cancel settings.

-Tip: In case you would like to have a second grid colour you could program it on preset 2.
+Tip: In case you would like to have a second grid color you could program it on preset 2.

-OM-D camera do have a eye sensor, which detects when you are looking through the viewfinder and switching on the viewfinder.
+OM-D cameras do have an eye sensor, which detects when you are looking through the viewfinder and switching on the viewfinder.
 This is very useful, as you don’t have to think about switching LC display and viewfinder when you would like to use the viewfinder.
 In some cases this function is unwanted.
-Switching of the automatic sensor with the menu is time consuming and might be the reason why you are missing a shot.
-Therefore there is a short cut to change the behaviour of the eye sensor quite fast.
+Switching the automatic sensor with the menu is time-consuming and might be the reason why you are missing a shot.
+Therefore there is a shortcut to change the behavior of the eye sensor quite fast.

 1 Press end hold the „Monitor“ (LV) button.

-3 When eye sensor is switched off use the „Monitor“ button to switch between back monitor and electronic viewfinder
+3 When the eye sensor is switched off use the „Monitor“ button to switch between the back monitor and electronic viewfinder